GemmaButcher-dev/ms2/TESTING.md

 The sound button function was then amended again so that the muted variable was targeted directly.
 This solved all the issues with the sound button making it reliable and self comtained within the code without relying on the dom.
 The final version can be seen [here](docs/testing/js_sound_bugfix.png).

+By carrying out the bug fix the code has been refined and made more readable and logical.
+It has minimised the code and removed 66 redundant lines.

 ### Game Over Audio Bug Fix

 The game over audio was being cut off half way through the audio.
 The length of the time the audio played was adjusted until it worked as expected.